kyesh/on-target-analysis-for-ynab/docs/IMPLEMENTATION_STATUS.md

 **Current Status**: ✅ **PRODUCTION DEPLOYED AND OPERATIONAL**

-The application has been successfully implemented and deployed to production with OAuth 2.0 Implicit Grant Flow, enhanced authentication error handling, PostHog analytics integration, and Google Cloud Platform deployment.
+The application has been successfully implemented and deployed to production with OAuth 2.0 Implicit Grant Flow, enhanced authentication error handling, PostHog analytics integration (PostHog-JS 1.252.1 with verified session recordings), and Google Cloud Platform deployment.
 All core functionality is operational at https://www.ontargetanalysisforynab.com/

 ## 🎯 Implementation Overview